symbolisticism/Pizza-Chef/README.md

 9. If you've done all that correctly, you will see a message stating that the streamed install is in progress, followed by a success message.
 You are now ready to open and interact with the app on your Android phone.
 <img src="assets/documentation/install_success.png"/>

+## 2. On the web
+To access the web version of the Pizza Chef app, open [this link](https://pizza-chef-873cf.web.app).